bladeacer/flexcyon/docs/style_settings.md

   - Slide in Left to Right
   - Slide in Right to Left
   - Slide in Top to Bottom
-  - Slide in Bottom to Top
+  - Rotate in Bottom to Top
+  - Rotate in Right to Left

 #### Animation duration